 Third Friday of the month at 7:00 p.m.

 Kabbalat Shabbat services offer an opportunity to begin Shabbat and the weekend with warmth, friendship and a letting-go of weekday responsibilities.
 Most prayers are sung together by the congregation.
-Rabbi Wolfe offers meaningful words, often related to the week’s Torah portion.
+A rabbi offers meaningful words, often related to the week’s Torah portion.
 Music provided by Bob Smith.

 4th Friday of the month at 7:00 p.m.